Mcmicc3/linked-blog-starter-md/Career/LinkedIn.md

 After completing the first year of my master’s program, I had the opportunity to work as a **CSU Student Mentor** at an OpenAI event focused on helping small-business owners explore practical uses for *Optimizing their workflows through* AI.

+*I'm very thankful and honored to have the opportunity to serve as a<mentor?> for the OpenAI workshop.
+I had fun meeting business owners from across the Los Angeles community, It was fun being able to use everything I've learned to assist small business owners with thinking of new ways to optimize their workflows.
+It was fun meeting small business owners in the LA area, and helping them develop their own unique ideas for implementing ChatGPT into their workflows.
+I also learned a lot from that experience in discovering new ways of using being productive with ChatGPT through custom GPTs (Should I add more?
+Public GPTs?
+Voice Features, Folders, Assigned Roles?)*
-I *had fun meeting* business owners from across the Los Angeles community, and ~~listened to the challenges they were trying to solve, and helped them think through ways AI could automate repetitive tasks and support their day-to-day operations~~. ~~It was a completely different experience from cybersecurity, but one I found incredibly interesting and rewarding.~~
+~~I *had fun meeting* business owners from across the Los Angeles community, and~~ ~~listened to the challenges they were trying to solve, and helped them think through ways AI could automate repetitive tasks and support their day-to-day operations~~. ~~It was a completely different experience from cybersecurity, but one I found incredibly interesting and rewarding.~~

 That same week, I also had the opportunity and the privilege to serve as a mentor for the **WITH Cyber Camp**. 👨‍🏫

 Over four days, we had high-school students from across Southern California visit CSUSB where we taught them cybersecurity fundamentals, developed hands on skills, and  competed in a CTF environment our team created.
 I developed lesson plans, presentation material, and a Fallout themed virtual lab and scenario where students practiced working with Elastic, investigating alerts, responding to incidents, and threat hunting.

 Teaching high-school students for the first time challenged me in a completely different way.
-It *gave me the opportunity to practice teaching technical concepts from the beginning, and giving others the confidence to answer technical questions, and apply the skills they learned into action.* ~~taught me how much thought goes into explaining technical concepts clearly and creating an environment where students can learn by doing.~~
+It *gave me the opportunity to practice teaching technical concepts from the beginning, and giving others the confidence to answer technical questions, and apply the skills they learned into action.
+I'm proud to have been a part of their academic journey.* ~~taught me how much thought goes into explaining technical concepts clearly and creating an environment where students can learn by doing.~~

 2026 also marked the end of my one-year **WITH Cyber Scholarship** and my time with CSUSB’s second Security Operations Center cohort.